 Stage One technically starts when the hypothalamus in the brain secretes gonadotropin-releasing hormone (GnRH), stimulating the pituitary gland (also in the brain) to secrete follicle-stimulating hormone (FSH) into the blood circulation.
 That stimulates the ovaries to produce estradiol.
 Visually, Stage One is defined as that which is happening from birth until some enlargement occurs in the nipples and areolae.
 The breast glandular tissue is referred to as a breast "bud" at this stage.
 All of the components of the breast are there, but they are quite small, as they have not yet developed.
 Development in the female will usually begin to occur at the onset of puberty.
 A male's breast will usually remain in this stage throughout his life.

 Stage Two is that breast development which occurs after the breast bud has begun to change and shows some enlargement.
+A small mound will begin to develop under the nipple.
 The nipples will increase in size, often causing some embarrassment due to their appearance under clothing.
 The areolae will begin developing to a larger size and may start to slightly darken in color.
 The nipples become very sensitive at this time, and may have more sensations.
 During stage two is when the first menstrual flow (menarche') usually occurs, about two years after breast development begins.